 A single camera production is one which only uses one camera to film and shoot the product during the production process.
 There are a number of productions which may be filmed with a single camera, for example: Films and Television productions.
 In a single shot production, all the shots and angles will be filmed individually one after another until the scene has been fully filmed to the director's requirements while keeping continuity between shots at the same time.
 Single camera productions offer a number of advantages over multi-camera productions: Firstly it will be cheaper for the production, this is due to the fact that less money in production will be spent on purchasing more equipment in order to film the product.
 However, there are a number of drawbacks of single camera productions: Time - The production length may be slightly longer than one with multiple cameras, this is due to the fact that scenes need to be shot multiple times from different angles in order to shoot the scene.
-Similarly, continuity may also pose as a problem in a production, for example it may be hard to make sure that all propos and actors etc. are completely the same to the previous scenes shot from a specific angle.
-Examples of single camera productions:
+Similarly, continuity may also pose as a problem in a production, for example it may be hard to make sure that all

-These screenshots show some of the first research I made into single and multi-camera productions.
+These screenshots show some of the first research I made into single and multicamera productions.
 The screenshot to the left shows some of the general research I did into single camera productions, I also discuss the drawbacks and the camera setups which are used in single camera productions.

-The screenshot to the right shows some of the research I also made into multicamera productions, such as the drawbacks and the camera setup of multi-camera productions etc.
+The screenshot to the right shows some of the research I also made into multi-camera productions, such as the drawbacks and the camera setup of multi-camera productions etc.